 Among the most notable Buddhist Teachers, the Dalai Lama (Tibet) takes kindness as the core of Buddhism and happiness as the purpose of life.
-But, while kindness and happiness are essential, and practice is key, there is still a great deal of Dukkha in life.
-Also notable, Thich Nhat Hahn (French/Vietnamese) emphasises mindfulness and practice; see my review of his book: "The Heart of Buddha's Teachings".
+Perhaps equally notable, Thich Nhat Hahn (a French/Vietnamese teacher of Buddhism) emphasises mindfulness and practice; see my review of his book: "The Heart of Buddha's Teachings".
 Thich Naht Hahn's small book "Be Still and Know" includes "Peace is all around us, in the world and in nature, in our bodies and our spirits.
 Once we learn to touch this peace, we will be healed and transformed.
 It is not a matter of faith; it is a matter of practice."
 Peace is one Ideal among many, e.g., Truth, Love, Beauty, Compassion, Kindness, and Equanimity.
-Thich Naht Hahn's statement applies equally to each Ideal, and any Ideal can serve as the Ground for practice.
-Realizing and manifesting Ideals is approached through practice.
+Thich Naht Hahn's statement applies equally to each Ideal.
+Any Ideal can serve as your Ground for practice.
+Realizing and manifesting Ideals can be approached through practice.

-"Spiritual practice is not some kind of striving to produce enlightenment, but an expression of the enlightenment already inherent in all things" is from Eihei Dogen's book "Beyond Thinking", edited by Kazuaki Tanahashi."
-Just after his enlightenment and attainment of Buddha nature, Buddha purportedly said something like "it is wonderful that all things, and all beings, are enlightenment".
+Buddhism is relatively free of rules and beliefs.
+Instead Buddha urged students to rely on their own experience in deciding their practice.
+Practice in general can be described as what one does with respect to one's changing understandings of life's principles.
+"Spiritual practice is not some kind of striving to produce enlightenment, but an expression of the enlightenment already inherent in all things" (from Eihei Dogen's book "Beyond Thinking", edited by Kazuaki Tanahashi).
+Just after his enlightenment and attainment of Buddha nature, Buddha purportedly said "it is wonderful that all things, and all beings, are enlightenment".